 We all recognize the pattern and understand the cycle of abuse.
 A bully picks out a target who they either perceive as against them, weak, vulnerable or who they perceive in some way has offended them.
-They enlist the help of Flying Monkey followers and Enabling Henchmen to help them carry out attacks.
+They enlist the help of Flying Monkey followers and Enabling Henchmen to help them carry out attacks and smear campaigns.
 Some abuse may be situational and covert, while other parts of it are conducted very publicly to hurt.
 Active supporters take part in the bullying; passive supporters overlook abuse, minimize, and take great pleasure in being passive-aggressive enablers.
 Enablers and onlookers who get off on seeing other people’s pain will openly show signs of supporting both the abuse continuing and the Abuser.
 They tend to blame the victim for being abused, claiming the party being terrorized deserved it.

 Bullying (as a verb enacted by a single individual against another sentient being or group of beings or as mobbing) is Narcissistic Abuse, plain and simple.
 Back in the days of old, townspeople may have been rallied together and hyper-stimulated to act aggressively against a person or group readily identifiable by stereotype or common interest.
 Pitchforks, clubs, and other menacing weapons like lit torches were carried and brought to terrorize their person of interest.
 In modern times, schoolyard bullying starts the trend; toxic teens or adults acting like Flying Monkeys promoting the cause of a Narcissist or narcissistic person keep the cycle of Narcissistic Abuse going using behind the scenes gossip, stonewalling, snubbing, and cyber-bullying on social media.

 The modern shaming, ridiculing, and attack meme has replaced crosses being burned in yards in many instances.
 The difference is when people mature chronologically, most mature emotionally and socially.
-Narcissistic predators, on the other hand, tend to either become Covert Narcissists (people who manipulate and display passive aggressive tendencies) or Overt Narcissists as they age.
+Narcissistic predators, on the other hand, tend to either become Covert Narcissists (people who manipulate and display passive-aggressive tendencies) or Overt Narcissists as they age.
 Noting they tend to act with little to no empathy, display a sadistic streak to their nature, and pervasively act in such ways that expose both competitive and egocentric thinking, bullies of all kinds tend to band together in toxic peer groups.

 Very seldom will you see a peer group of loving people enable one of their members to caustically antagonize another person or rail against sub-cultures stereotypically.
-What you will see among peers who are individuals of good will is that other people are treated with respect — and when and if a bad habit in thinking reveals itself (such as an entitlement issue having been taught and passively embraced), friends offer alternative or fresh perspectives while helping a thinker understand that while their knowledge may have served them for a period of time, that nowadays there might be a better strategy to PC embrace.
+What you will see among peers who are individuals of goodwill is that other people are treated with respect — and when and if a bad habit of thinking reveals itself (such as an entitlement issue having been taught and passively embraced), friends offer alternative or fresh perspectives while helping a thinker understand that while their knowledge may have served them for a period of time, that nowadays there might be a better strategy to PC embrace.

-We’re not talking about mind control here, or passive acceptance of other people’s ways.
+We’re not talking about mind control here or passive acceptance of other people’s ways.
 We’re talking about Darwinian social and emotional evolution of human minds on a grand, more timeless cosmic growth and introspection scale.

 Bullying — a.k.a. abusing — is something a person with a self-centered nature can do to anyone — and most people with personality disorder tendencies indulge their own sadistic streak by doing it on a regular basis.
 When bullies bring friends, family, or co-workers into the mix to help them harass, shun, embarrass, hurt, intimidate, frighten, or scare a target, the dynamic shifts to what modern psychologists (primarily in Europe) call “mobbing”, noting that abusive personalities looking to gang up with other abusive people and enablers tend to exhibit predatory, pack-like behaviors when they have narcissistic personalities by nature.